Aaron Sabato

-Aaron Chase Sabato (born June 4, 1999) is an American professional baseball first baseman in the Minnesota Twins organization.
-He was selected 27th overall by the Twins in the 2020 Major League Baseball draft.
+Aaron Chase Sabato (born June 4, 1999) is an American professional baseball first baseman for the Minnesota Twins of Major League Baseball (MLB).
+He was selected 27th overall by the Twins in the 2020 MLB draft.

 Amateur career

-Sabato grew up in Rye Brook, New York and attended the Brunswick School in Greenwich, Connecticut, where he was a four-year starter on the school's baseball team.
+Sabato grew up in Rye Brook, New York, and attended the Brunswick School in Greenwich, Connecticut, where he was a four-year starter on the school's baseball team.
 As a junior he batted .444 with nine home runs, 20 RBI and 20 runs scored.
 As a senior, he batted .560 with 14 home runs in 22 games and was named first team All-Connecticut.

 After graduating, Sabato enrolled at the University of North Carolina at Chapel Hill where he played college baseball.
 As a true freshman, Sabato led the Tar Heels with a .343 batting average and with 79 hits, 25 doubles and 63 RBIs while setting a UNC freshman record with 18 home runs.
 He was named the National Freshman Hitter of the Year by the National Collegiate Baseball Writers Association and the Atlantic Coast Conference (ACC) Freshman of the Year, as well as first team All-ACC and as a first team All-American by the American Baseball Coaches Association and a third team All-American by Baseball America.

 Sabato entered his sophomore season on the watchlist for the Golden Spikes Award and was named a first team preseason All-American by Baseball America, Perfect Game and the Collegiate Baseball Newspaper.
 Sabato batted .292 with six doubles, seven home runs and 18 RBIs with 22 walks before the season was cut short due to the coronavirus pandemic.